MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 ![Project architecture](images/covid19_monitoring_architecture.png)

-This repo includes implementation of a simple pipeline for visualization of COVID19 data.
+This repo includes implementation of a pipeline for visualization of COVID19 data.

 ![Dashboard](images/dashboard_example.png)

+## Goal

+Visualizing COVID19 data for a monitoring.

+## Data source

+Data has been uploaded from [Our World in Data](https://github.com/owid/covid-19-data)

+## Reproducibility

 To run it, one has to read and follow instructions from [prerequisites_readme first](https://github.com/MikhailKuklin/covid19_monitoring/blob/main/prerequisites_readme.md).